interledger/rfcs/CONTRIBUTING.md

 #### Publishing a Working Draft
 Assuming there is consensus to publish, one of the project maintainers will review the submission and assign an RFC number to the document, making a follow up commit to the PR which renames the file as appropriate.

-The maintainer will move the document into the [RFC Working Drafts repo](https://github.com/interledger/rfcs/working-drafts).
+The maintainer will move the document into the [RFC Working Drafts repo](https://github.com/interledger/rfcs/working-drafts) and update the `type` to be `working-draft`.

 Subsequent updates to the document will trigger a publishing workflow that creates an HTML rendered version of the document that contains a permalink to the draft.
 Each revision must increment the `draft` number in the front-matter or the publishing will fail.

 Example:
 ```markdown